 Fibrillar $A\beta{1-42}$ induces ERK1/2 activation, which in turn can lead to hyperphosphorylation of tau and subsequent neurodegeneration.
-Furthermore, the toxic oligomeric forms of A β that can cause synaptic dysfunction induce neuronal death through activation of the ERK1/2 pathway and subsequent proteolytic cleavage of tau.
-Although ERK1/2 can cause tau phosphorylation, the principal kinase that phosphorylates tau is GSK-3 β [49].
-PKC can inhibit GSK-3 β directly, thus reducing
+Furthermore, the toxic oligomeric forms of A $\beta$ that can cause synaptic dysfunction induce neuronal death through activation of the ERK1/2 pathway and subsequent proteolytic cleavage of tau.
+Although ERK1/2 can cause tau phosphorylation, the principal kinase that phosphorylates tau is GSK-3 $\beta$ [49].
+PKC can inhibit GSK-3 $\beta$ directly, thus reducing

 Figure 2.
 PKC pathways in memory.
 During learning, PKC is activated and translocates to the membrane fraction.
 PKC activates the MAP kinases ERK1/2 and NF-κB, leading to increased DNA transcription.
 The role of PKC in associative memory was first suggested by detection of calcium-dependent phosphorylation of protein substrates in the eye of the sea slug Hermissenda after Pavlovian conditioning.
-PKC-dependent phosphorylation of a 22-kDa PKC substrate, calexcitin (CE), causes inactivation of voltage-dependent K+ currents, I_A and I{Krect}, and produces conditioning-specific changes of membrane excitability [22] and synaptic facilitation in postsynaptic interneurons [23].
+PKC-dependent phosphorylation of a 22-kDa PKC substrate, calexcitin (CE), causes inactivation of voltage-dependent K+ currents, IA and IKrect, and produces conditioning-specific changes of membrane excitability [22] and synaptic facilitation in postsynaptic interneurons [23].
 The closest homolog to CE in mammals is calsenilin, also a PKC substrate, which binds to presenilin, and which is part of an APP-cleaving secretase implicated in AD.
 In neurons, influx of calcium through Ca2+ channels, produced by either calexcitin- or calsenilin-mediated inhibition of K+ channels, activates calcium-induced calcium release from the endoplasmic reticulum by activating the ryanodine receptor (RyR; also activated by calexcitin or calsenilin) and the inositol-1,4,5-trisphosphate (IP3) receptor.
-PKC and calcium can activate DNA transcription directly trough NFAT (nuclear factor of activated T cells), NF-κB, CREB (cAMP-response element-binding protein), and the Fos-Jun transcription factors.
+PKC and calcium can activate DNA transcription directly or indirectly through NFAT (nuclear factor of activated T cells), NF-κB, CREB (cAMP-response element-binding protein), and the Fos-Jun transcription factors.
 PKC interacts with the ELAV (embryonic lethal abnormal visual system) mRNA-binding proteins, including HuB, HuD and HuC.
 These RNA-binding proteins stabilize mRNA, leading to increased synthesis of learning-related proteins such as GAP43 and PKC.
-The insulin receptor tyrosine kinases.
+The insulin receptor (IR) is upregulated in CA1 pyramidal cells during learning and the insulin receptor substrate (IRS) could have a modulatory role in memory by activating the Src non-receptor tyrosine kinases.
 Src also interacts with tau (not shown).
-The insulin receptor substrate and insulin-like growth factors also activate the phosphatidylinositol 3-kinase (PI3K)-Akt signaling pathway.
-Activating the Akt signaling pathway produces, among other things, an activation of NF-κB, inhibition of GSK-3β and an increase in levels of cADPR (cADP-ribose), which activa tau phosphorylation and neurofibrillary tangles [50], and indirectly through its effects on A β (Figure 4a).
-PKC indirectly inhibits GSK-3 β by reducing production of A β (1-42), which is an activator of GSK-3 β (Figure 4b).
-The reduction in levels of A β 1-42 by PKC through an α secretase-mediated increase of sAPP, the inhibition by PKC of GSK-3 β and thus tau phosphorylation, together with A β -mediated activation of GSK-3 β , collectively provide a direct mechanistic connection between amyloid plaques and neurofibrillary tangles.
+The insulin receptor substrate and insulin-like growth factors also activate the phosphatidylinositol 3-kinase (PI3K)-Akt sign tau phosphorylation and neurofibrillary tangles [50], and indirectly through its effects on A $\beta$ (Figure 4a).
+PKC indirectly inhibits GSK-3 $\beta$ by reducing production of A $\beta$ (1-42), which is an activator of GSK-3 $\beta$ (Figure 4b).
+The reduction in levels of A $\beta$ 1-42 by PKC through an $\alpha$ secretase-mediated increase of sAPP, the inhibition by PKC of GSK-3 $\beta$ and thus tau phosphorylation, together with A $\beta$ -mediated activation of GSK-3 $\beta$ , collectively provide a direct mechanistic connection between amyloid plaques and neurofibrillary tangles.